okrause/GKE-Trident-CVS/Readme.md

 1. Clone this repository and cd into it
 1. Create GCP service account to access CVS API and generate a JSON keyfile.

-   See https://cloud.google.com/solutions/partners/netapp-cloud-volumes/how-to#cloud_volumes_apis.
+   See https://cloud.google.com/solutions/partners/netapp-cloud-volumes/api.
+Here is a video which shows the steps: https://www.youtube.com/watch?v=x-fiw1t3Y4o

    Alternatively use the provided script to create the account.
 Run from Cloud Shell:

     ```bash
     source ./create-api-service-account.sh